l3p-cv/lost/docs/docs/developing_pipelines/index.md

 2. Go to Admin Area
 3. Click on the Pipeline Projects tab
 4. Click on Import pipeline project button
-5. Click on Import/ Update pipeline project from a public git repository
+5. Click on Import / Update pipeline project from a public git repository
 6. Add the url of the pipeline project you like to import
 7. Click on Import/ Update

 ![pipeline import](/img/pipe_import.png)
-Pipeline import GUI
+Figure 1: Pipeline import GUI

 ### Updating a LOST Pipeline